javalite/site-content/src/activeweb/database_configuration.md

 ## Running without a database

-If you need a simle  site that dies nto require a database or you are using a different type of a backend, you can simply delete the class `app.confic.DbConfig` from  your project.
+If you need a simle  site that dies nto require a database or you are using a different type of a backend, you can simply delete the class `app.config.DbConfig` from  your project.
 When the framework starts, it will detect the absense of this class, will print a warning, but will operate without issues.